IDES is aware of phishing schemes targeting Illinoisans. Please note that individuals will

 If someone steals my employee’s identity and IDES pays benefits to the fraudster, am I responsible for paying back the money as an employer?

-No. If the claim is reported as fraudulently filed due to ID theft, neither you nor your employee will be responsible for paying back any benefits paid out on the claim.
+No. If the claim is confirmed to be fraudulent due to identity theft, neither you nor your employee will be responsible for paying back any benefits paid out on the claim, nor will you be held responsible for tax implications resulting from a fraudulent claim (for information about fraudulent claims and the 1099-G tax form, click

 What should I tell an employee that has had a claim fraudulently filed in their name?